ovh/docs/pages/cloud/dedicated/migrate_a_server_to_another/guide.en-gb.md

 >
 > The Backup Storage can only be accessed from OVHcloud servers and IPs located in the same zone.
 >
-> For example, if a server located in the SBG data center has Backup Storage enabled, servers located in the GRA or RBX data centers can access it.
-However, servers located in BHS or WAW data centers will not have access to this storage.
+> For example, if a server located in the SBG data centre has Backup Storage enabled, servers located in the GRA or RBX data centres can access it.
+However, servers located in BHS or WAW data centres will not have access to this storage.
 >

 You can authorise access to the Backup Storage from your new server.
 This way, you will have a gateway for transferring your data.